Kansans hit lucky streak with recent big lottery wins - NewsBreak

 Kansans hit lucky streak with recent big lottery wins

-According to Kansas lottery spokesperson Cory Thone, since Jan.
-1, one person claimed a prize worth $92 million and three $1 million prizes have not been claimed yet.

-The first case involves a Kansan who won the November 2022 Powerball jackpot of $92 million.
-The Johnson County winner claimed the prize anonymously on Jan.
-5 .
-It was the first time since 2012 that someone in Kansas won the Powerball jackpot.Excitement brews ahead of ranked Sunflower Showdown
+Four people have won or claimed prizes of $1 million or more in the month of January, according to Kansas lottery spokesperson Cory Thone.
+The first win was in November 2022 when a Johnson County resident hit the Powerball jackpot for the first time since 2012 for $92 million.
+That prize was claimed anonymously on Jan.
+5.Kansas historic site being used as dumping ground, sheriff investigating

 Thone said the annual Holiday Millionaire Raffle announced more than 5,600 winners along with a $1 million grand prize on Jan.
-4. The $1 million ticket was purchased in northeast Kansas but remains unclaimed.
+4. The ticket sold in Northeast Kansas for the $1 million prize is still unclaimed.

-In the last Mega Millions run, two Kansas residents won $1 million prizes in the same week.
-Their tickets matched the five white balls but not the Mega Ball.
-The winning ticket from Jan.
-10 was purchased in southeast Kansas .
-The winning ticket from Jan.
-13 was purchased in northeast Kansas.
-The people who bought the tickets have not claimed the prizes yet.
+In the last Mega Millions run, two Kansas residents claimed $1 million prizes in the same week with one winner on Jan.
+10 in Southeast Kansas and another on Jan.
+13 in Northeast Kansas.

-The Kansas Lottery includes these counties in the southeast region: Chase, Lyon (southern half), Coffey, Anderson, Linn, Greenwood, Woodson, Allen, Bourbon, Elk, Wilson, Neosho, Crawford, Chautauqua, Montgomery, Labette, and Cherokee.

-It includes these counties in the northeast region: Marshall, Nemaha, Brown, Doniphan, Riley, Pottawatomie, Jackson, Atchison, Geary, Wabaunsee, Shawnee, Jefferson, Leavenworth, Wyandotte, Johnson, Osage, Douglas, Franklin, Miami, Morris, and Lyon (northern half).

 A Mega Millions drawing on Tuesday night will be for an estimated $20 million jackpot.
 This is after the game reset for a winning ticket drawn in Maine last Friday, according to Thone.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.